Lesson 6: Generalizing muscles as recruited actuators#

 Note

-The terms NonNegative/NonPositive can be confusing and will be changed in future versions of the software.
-The reason for the current terminology was to convey the fact that the force/moment can also be zero.
-I.e. the is zero or positive/negative.
+The terms NonNegative and NonPositive can be confusing.
+They will be changed in future software versions.
+The current terms were chosen to show that the force/moment can also be zero, meaning it can be zero or positive/negative.

-In the present case the external load tends to work in the negative angle direction for the shoulder as well as the elbow, and hence the muscles should counteract in the positive direction:
+In this case, the external load tends to move in the negative angle direction for both the shoulder and elbow.
+So, the muscles should counteract in the positive direction.

 AnyMuscleGeneric ShoulderTorque =